ABOUT MAINE TEEN CAMP

-Matt, from New South Wales, Australia, is also a PhD candidate in Public Policy & Educational Leadership at USM, with a research interest in the educational benefits of outdoor experience, serves as a board member of Maine Summer Camps (www.mainecamps.org), and is serving a three-year term on the Falmouth School Board.
+Matt, from New South Wales, Australia, is a PhD candidate in Public Policy & Educational Leadership at USM, with a research interest in the educational benefits of outdoor experience, serves as President of Maine Summer Camps (www.mainecamps.org), and is serving a three-year term on the Falmouth School Board.
 He has also served on the Education Investment Committee at the United Way of Greater Portland.

 Matt and Monique wholeheartedly understand camp to be an essential part of every child’s education – the lessons learned within camp are powerful compliments to the formal classroom environment.
 More importantly, they believe teens need a space apart – to grow and develop their identity as individuals, to break from the pervasive impact of technology, to meet & know new friends & mentors.
 Monique & Matt work year-round at building Maine Teen Camp into the best summer option for teens.

 “M&M” met at camp in 1997 and were married on a nearby mountain top in 2003.
 Both are fully on site at camp during the summer season, along with their curious-clever- mischievous-little-adventurer-child-of-the-woods son, Tanner.